Buyer's guide · Updated May 22, 2026

 Pros

-- ✓Public 6-factor formula with exact weights
+- ✓Public 6-factor formula with exact weights — no black-box

 - ✓Public scorecard back-checking every top-10 pick vs SPY

-- ✓Plain-English Why on every row
+- ✓Plain-English Why on every row, free tier included

 - ✓14-day Premium trial, no credit card